make-software/casper-wallet-sdk/README.md

 ## CasperWalletProvider

 The `CasperWalletProvider` class serves as the main interface for interacting with the Casper Wallet extension.
-It provides a collection of methods that enable developers to easily request connections, switch accounts, sign deploys, sign messages, and manage wallet events.
+It provides a collection of methods that enable developers to easily request connections, switch accounts, sign transactions, sign messages, and manage wallet events.
 By using this class, developers can seamlessly integrate the Casper Wallet into their web applications, ensuring a smooth user experience.

 ### Usage